yAOwzers/tp/docs/DeveloperGuide.md

 iii.
 Test case: `mode /t`
 Expected: Mode is switched to Timetable mode.
 iv.
 Test case: `mode`
-Expected: An error message along with a formatting guideline message will be printed in the command line interface..
+Expected: An error message along with a formatting guideline message (missing follow up command '/n' or '/t') will be printed in the command line interface..

 #### 2.7 Finding a Task using a keyword